Lab41/Circulo/examples/school/README.md

 #Primary School - Cumulative Networks

 Run `python do_example.py` to automatically perform all steps outlined below.
+Note: the example doesn't currently work in all environments -- very finicky about Cairo.
+However, the `download` and `prepare` functions should work fine.

 ###Data Prep